NeM0x00/BadGPT/README.md

 # BadGPT

-BadGPT is a powerful and versatile framework designed to streamline the bug bounty process.
-It offers tools for reconnaissance, scanning, searching, and exploitation across various targets such as domains, IPs, JavaScript files, CVEs, secrets, URLs, parameters, endpoints, credentials, and more. **BadGPT** is your all-in-one solution for starting bug bounty hunting with ease.
+**BadGPT** is a robust framework designed to simplify and optimize the bug bounty process.
+Equipped with a suite of tools for reconnaissance, scanning, and exploitation, BadGPT helps researchers efficiently identify and exploit vulnerabilities.
+Whether you're hunting subdomains, analyzing JavaScript files, detecting secrets, or testing endpoints, **BadGPT** serves as your all-in-one solution for streamlined penetration testing.

 ---

 ## ✨ Features

-- **Reconnaissance:** Subdomain discovery, endpoint enumeration, and domain analysis.
+### 1. Reconnaissance
+- Subdomain enumeration with **Subfinder**.
+- Endpoint discovery using **gau** (Get All URLs) and **Katana**.
+- Comprehensive JavaScript file analysis via **getJS**.

+### 2. Scanning
-- **Scanning:** IP scanning, port enumeration, and vulnerability detection.
+- IP and port scanning with **Naabu**.
+- HTTP endpoint testing and interaction with **httpx**.

+### 3. Data Extraction
-- **Search & Exploit:** Extract sensitive data like secrets, credentials, and CVEs.
+- Detect secrets, credentials, and CVEs from the collected data.
+- Extract URLs and endpoints efficiently for further testing.

+### 4. Output Management
-- **Output Management:** Categorized outputs for targeted analysis.
+- Categorized outputs (JSON/Text) for targeted analysis.
+- Detailed logging with **logify** and **gologger**.

+### 5. Notifications
+- **Discord notifications** to track scanning and exploitation progress in real-time.

 ---